francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

 So what did I learn from this journey?
 Here are the most important, high-level
 lessons:
 * **Understand things deeply.** Perhaps obviously, this is almost the purpose of a PhD.
-"Everyone" can have an rough, good, or even detailed grasp of a concept, method or theory, but only deep, prolonged research and thinking can give you the full picture necessary to identify important knowledge gaps that need to be filled or questions that need to be answered.
+"Anyone" can have an rough, good, or even detailed grasp of a concept, method or theory, but only deep, prolonged research and thinking can give you the full picture necessary to identify important knowledge gaps that need to be filled or questions that need to be answered.
 Of course it's important to know